Azure/API-Management/changelogs/api-management-service.md

 1. Newly created diagnostic settings will no longer be configured to log request query parameters by default.
 As part of this change, [`Diagnostic` entity](https://docs.microsoft.com/rest/api/apimanagement/current-ga/diagnostic/create-or-update#datamasking)'s `dataMasking.queryParams` properties will be set with the following wildcard configuration `{ "value": "*", "mode": "Hide"}`.
 The same wildcard configuration can also be applied to `dataMasking.headers`.
 2. Self-hosted gateway now properly handles a certificate change (`certificateId`) for existing hostnames.
 3. Multiple `validate-content` policies can now be specified in a single policy section.
 4. It is now possible to delete a resource group with an `stv2`-based API Management service in a virtual network.
 Previously, the deletion could fail due to an unreleased public IP resource.
+[Learn more about `stv2` and API Management's infrastructure](https://docs.microsoft.com/azure/api-management/compute-infrastructure#compute-platform-versions).
 5. `ConfigurationChange` event is no longer logged in [Resource Health](https://docs.microsoft.com/azure/service-health/resource-health-overview) for API Management service backups.
 6. `tracestate` header values are no longer truncated after the first key-value pair.
 7. An attempt to deploy an `stv2` API Management service into a virtual network subnet with an `stv1` API Management service will now result in a descriptive error message.